Home

 2

-Take three big steps forwards from front foot.
-Both=Lt.,rt.,lt.
+Take three steps forwards from front foot.
+(Steps are smaller in this kata)

-Take three big steps forwards from front foot.
-Both=Lt.,rt.,lt.
+Take three steps forwards from front foot.
+(Steps are smaller in this kata)

 3

-Bring the sword above the head with the body facing square with shitachi.
+Bring the sword above the head like taking the migi-jodan with the body facing square with shitachi.

-Bring the sword above the head with the body facing square with shitachi.
+Bring the sword above the head like taking the migi-jodan with the body facing square with shitachi.

 4